Android Central Verdict

 - You want the best of the best

-With increased competition this year — and the fact that significantly less expensive phones like the Pixel 5a are good enough for most folks — Samsung has priced itself into a strange corner with the Galaxy S21 FE.
-It's absolutely an upgrade over the S20 FE but, with the Pixel 6's existence, it's much harder to justify spending the $700 that the phone costs.
-Unless you really want to stick with Samsung's software, the Pixel 6 is a better buy.
+With increased competition this year — and the fact that significantly less expensive phones like the Pixel 6a are as good as they are — Samsung has priced itself into a strange corner with the Galaxy S21 FE.
+It's absolutely an upgrade over the S20 FE but, with the Pixel 6a and 7's existence, it's much harder to justify spending the $700 that the phone costs.
+Unless you really want to stick with Samsung's software, the Pixel 7 is a better buy.